andracs/bridging-sustainability/manuscript/3-The-impact-of-digitalization.md

 Sustainable hardware requires responsible sourcing of materials, recycling and proper waste management.
 When it comes to networking, sustainability is about reducing energy consumption and CO2 emissions from data centers.
 Transitioning from copper cables to fiber optics and locating data centers in areas with renewable energy are important steps.
 Efficient software optimizes the energy consumption of IT systems and can promote sustainability by optimizing processes and guiding users in sustainable practices.
 Software should also be designed with both the environment and user well-being in mind as much as possible to avoid issues such as digital addiction.

-We had wanted to write about sustainable digitalization but realized along the way that 100% sustainable information technology is not something that exists yet.
+We wanted to write about sustainable digitalization but realized along the way that 100% sustainable information technology is not something that exists yet.
 However, work is being done on many fronts to create a more sustainable technological world, where unsustainable technologies with many unintended side effects on the environment and society are transformed into "green", less polluting technologies.
 There is still a long way to go and a vast and important work ahead of us.

 To move beyond the unsustainable IT solutions of the past, we should work with both reactive and proactive sustainability measures.
 It is essential that both strategies are used in mutual interaction, so that new processes and products are based on sustainability, while existing processes are continuously optimized.